rohansh-tty/EVA4/S15/README.md

 I couldn't properly evaluate my model and might need some more time to finish.
 Not sure what's wrong, asked everyone in my group to take a look at my code, debugged it myself for over a week or something, still my network is predicting blank masks, but depth estimation is average.

+## Implementation

+**MASK PREDICTION & DEPTH ESTIMATION

+    Parameters - 2,161,666
+    Optimiser - Adam/SGD
+    Scheduler - Reduce Lr On Pleateau
+    Loss - BCE, IoU with SSIM
+    Total No Of Epochs trained for - 10
+    Total No of data used - 10k

 ## Displaying Test Results